yclee126/BitAdrSwap/README.md

 ## How to use
 Rename the file's name to source.hex, then launch the program.

-Enter byte bit order first, then address bit order.
+Enter byte bit order first, then address bit order. (to skip typing, just type any alphabet)

 The converted file will be created into converted.hex